Parents and Families Information

 - Call.
 Show interest in your student’s studies and extracurricular activities, keeping in mind, however, the fine line between showing interest and asking too many questions.
 Understand that first-year college students feel newly independent and may not want to share everything.
 In addition, negotiating a designated time for you to call is a good idea.
 Early in the morning or late at night may not be optimal.

 - Listen, be supportive and patient.
 Students often stumble or falter as they experiment to find out who they are and who they want to be.
 Listen to their goals, successes, and failures, being mindful that they hope for your approval and support as they test the waters of adulthood.
 Try to be as understanding as possible about grades.
 Likewise, don’t be overly concerned if your student calls home with a case of homesickness or the blues, unless you sense that something is seriously wrong.
-More often than not, he or she will come away from your conversation feeling better able to move on and cope with the problem.
-You can always call back the next day to follow up, and if you’re seriously concerned you can contact Engineering Advising or Counseling and Psychological Services (see page 15) if you feel the situation warrants immediate attention.
+More often than not, they will come away from your conversation feeling better able to move on and cope with the problem.
+You can always call back the next day to follow up, and if you’re seriously concerned you can contact Engineering Advising or Counseling and Psychological Services if you feel the situation warrants immediate attention.

 - Encourage maturity and responsibility.
 These traits are highly valued in college.
 We encourage students to talk directly with faculty, staff, and other students in order to solve problems and keep their goals in sight.
 Be supportive of their own investigation and analysis of problems and solutions, but try to refrain from making decisions for them.